How do you create your inner artist?

 For me, my own personal goal is to create the artist I’ve always dreamed of becoming.
 I crave a new creative life.
 I want to narrow down my talents and hone in on the craft that truly brings me pleasure.
 But the ultimate goal is not getting intimidated and enjoy the highs and lows of becoming an artist.

 When you receive your first recognition, award or commissioned art piece, it’s validation and a little euphoria realizing you can create art.
-If you have not yet experienced this, read below and you will be well on your way to creating a new life and the inner artist you’ve always dreamed of.
+If you have not yet experienced this, keep at it!
+You can create a new life and the inner artist you’ve always dreamed of with persistence.